afombravo/2FAST2Q/README.md

 +++++++++

 Note on mismatch searching:
-When performing mismatch searching, especially with sgRNA libraries with thousands of guideRNAs and/or when large sequencing datasets are used, crispery might take 1-2 hours to run.
+When performing mismatch searching, especially with sgRNA libraries with thousands of guideRNAs and/or when large sequencing datasets are used, 2FAST2Q might take 1-2 hours to run.
-In this case it is advisable to first run crispery without mismatch search (see parameters), and check the output.
+In this case it is advisable to first run 2FAST2Q without mismatch search (see parameters), and check the output.
 Non mismatch search uses hashing, and thus it is fast.

 +++++++++